 Refrigerated

-Like I mentioned at the top of the page, when it doubt, store items in the body of the fridge and not the door.
+Like I mentioned at the top of the page, when in doubt, store items in the body of the fridge and not the door.

-What’s safe for the fridge door, then?
-Condiments, soda, sports drinks, and other foods and beverages that can hold up to temperature fluctuations.
+What's safe for the fridge door, then?
+Condiments, soda, sports drinks, and other foods and beverages that can tolerate to temperature fluctuations.

 Product | Method of storage |